-Q19) What is the role of user compare in SAP security?
+Q19) What is the role of users compare in SAP security?

 Q20) What are the different types of tabs that are present in the PFCG?

 Ans.
-There are a lot of important and essential tabs which are present in the PFCG.
+There are a lot of important and essential tabs that are present in the PFCG.
 The following tabs are included in the PFCG.

-- Second is the menu tabs.
+- The second is the menu tabs.
 It is essential to design the user menu such as the addition of any transactional codes.

-- The third id the authorization tabs.
+- The third is the authorization tabs.
 This tab is used for the maintenance of the authorization profile and authorization data.

 - The third is the user.
 This tab is used for any adjustment in the main user record and for assigning the users to any roles.